-However, a private fund can either have a maximum of 50 investors or offer interests in the fund on a private basis only.
+A private fund can either have a maximum of 50 investors or offer interests in the fund on a private basis only.
+Incubator and approved funds are limited to 20 investors.

 A recognised foreign fund is permitted to market its interests in the BVI in accordance with the authorisation and supervisory regime of its home jurisdiction.